directus/directus/docs/cloud/projects.md

 a Team's Projects:

 1. Open the Team Menu in the Dashboard Header and select the desired Team.
-2. Click **"Projects."**
+2. Click **"Projects"**.

 ## Create a Community Project

 ![Create a Community Project](https://cdn.directus.io/docs/v9/cloud/projects/projects-20220329A/create-a-community-project-20220329A.webp)

-The Community tier offers a completely free Directus Project, perfect for spinnin up hobby projects, trying out Directus Cloud, testing a proof-of-concept or performing any other non-production activity.
+The Community tier offers a completely free Directus Project, perfect for spinning up hobby projects, trying out Directus Cloud, testing a proof-of-concept or performing any other non-production activity.
 Community Projects come with the following configurations:

 - **Project Name** — Custom. _This can be changed at any time with no impact on the Project_.
 - **Project URL** — Random URL: `aa3i82.directus.app`. _This cannot be changed_.